diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us012/01.requirements-engineering/Readme.md

 # US012 - Import .csv file

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an HRM, I want to generate a team proposal automatically.
+As a Facilities Manager, I want to efficiently schedule resources to ensure optimal use and minimize downtime.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the client clarifications:**

-> **Question:** How does it generate the team if there are not enough employees?
+> **Question:** What types of resources need scheduling?
 >
-> **Answer:** The system should provide information why it can't generate a team.

-> **Question:** How does he purpose a team, for what purpose?
-(Is there any default)?
+> **Answer:** Meeting rooms, projectors, and company vehicles.

+> **Question:** What are the peak times for resource use?
 >
-> **Answer:** There is no purpose, at least in this sprint.

-> **Question:** What are the input data to automatically generate a team?
+> **Answer:** Peak times are generally from 9 AM to 2 PM on weekdays.

+> **Question:** Are there any preferences for certain departments or teams regarding resource allocation?
 >
-> **Answer:** The max size of the team (for instance, 4); The skill needed: Four tree pruner and one light vehicle driver (meaning that one team member has two skills).

-> **Question:** Is it necessary for the user to enter the minimum number of members required for a team?
->
-> **Answer:** Yes.

-> **Question:** I would also like to know if a collaborator can be in more than one team at the same time?
->
-> **Answer:** No.

-> **Question:** Are the skills(input) typed or selected?
-Does the output show the team members with or without their skills?
->
-> **Answer:** The ux/ui is up to the dev team.

-> **Question:** What business rules apply to the input data to generate a team proposal?
->
-> **Answer:** Max and Min team size, and a list of skills needed.
-For instance:
-min: 3
-max: 4
+> **Answer:** Yes, the sales department has priority on the first Monday of every month for meeting rooms and projectors.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The maximum team size and the set of skills need to be supplied by the HRM.
-* **AC2:** HRM should also provide the minimum team size.
+* **AC1:** The system must allow the scheduling of specified resources: meeting rooms, projectors, and vehicles.
+* **AC2:** The system must prioritize resource requests based on departmental needs as specified.
+* **AC3:** The system should provide a visual calendar view of resource schedules.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on **"US003 - Registration of an employee"** since it needs information about the employees, such as experience and skills.
-This allows the system to select the appropriate employees to form the team.
-* There is a dependency on **"US004 - Assigning skills to an employee"** since skills need to be assigned to employees in the system.
-The system will have to take the relevant competences into account when forming teams.
+* This feature relies on the availability of an accurate database of resources including their status (available or booked).
+* Integration with a departmental hierarchy system is needed to manage priority rules effectively.

-### 1.5 Input and Output Data
+### 1.5.
+Input and Output Data

 **Input Data:**

-* Typed data:
-    * a maximum team size
-    * a minimum team size

-* Selected data:
+* Resource type (meeting room, projector, vehicle)
+* Desired date and time for booking
-    * the necessary skills
+* Department making the booking

 **Output Data:**

-* (In)Success of the operation
-* A team recommendation
+* Booking confirmation
+* Updated resource schedule in visual calendar format

 ### 1.6.
 System Sequence Diagram (SSD)